dlang/DIPs/Template.md

 Optional sections containing links to existing discussions, research papers or any other supplementary materials.

+## Rationale

+State a short motivation about the importance and benefits of the proposed change.
+An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.

 ## Description

 Detailed technical description of the new semantics.
 Language grammar changes (per https://dlang.org/spec/grammar.html) needed to support the new syntax (or change) must be mentioned.

-### Rationale

-State a short motivation about the importance and benefits of the proposed change.
-An existing, well-known issue or a use case for an existing projects can greatly increase the chances of the DIP being understood and carefully evaluated.

 ### Breaking changes / deprecation process